suchinton/meta-suchinton/README.md

 bitbake-layers add-layer meta-suchinton
 ```

-### To check if meta-suchinton was added as a custom yocto-layers
+### To check if meta-suchinton was added as a custom layer

 ```
 bitbake-layers show-layers